JarLoz/TableflipperExtreme/README.md

 ## Imgur integration

-Note: this is an experimental feature for advanced users.

 By using the `--imgur` option, the app will upload the deck images to Imgur automatically, bypassing the need to upload and edit the deck JSON files yourself.
-However, Imgur requires all clients using their API to register and supply the credentials given to them, namely the `client_id` and `client_secret`.
+However, Imgur requires all clients using their API to register and supply the credentials given to them, namely the `client_id`.
 You can generate your own API credentials from here: [Add Client - Imgur](https://api.imgur.com/oauth2/addclient).
-Once you have the Client ID and Client Secret, edit the file called imgurInfo.json in the application folder, and put your credentials in it:

-	{'client_id':'EXAMPLECLIENTID123','client_secret':'EXAMPLECLIENTSECRET123'}

-Now you can use the integration by simply adding the `--imgur` option:
+Now you can use the integration by simply adding the `--imgur` option, followed by your client id.

-    python flipper.py -n 8-Rack --imgur 8rack.txt
+    python flipper.py -n 8-Rack --imgur MYFAKECLIENTID123 8rack.txt

+Note, that the images are automatically removed from your computer after upload to Imgur.

 ## GUI

 While using graphical user interfaces is for the weak, there is a simple GUI provided with this application for those scared of the mighty CLI.
 To start the GUI, use the following command:

     python flippergui.py

+All of the options for the CLI application have entries in the GUI, and their usage is similar.
+If you use the Imgur integration through the GUI, your client id will be saved to a file called `imgurId.txt` in the application root directory.

 ## Data sources and caching